How to Become a Police Officer in San Jose

 San Jose Police Officer Requirements

-If all of these requirements are met, the first step to becoming a cop in San Jose is to complete an application online.
-If the applicant is accepted, he or she will be contacted by a recruiter to schedule a written and physical exam, as well as a 1.5-mile run.
-The written test must be passed with a score of 50 or higher, the physical agility test must be passed with a score of 320 or higher, and the 1.5-mile run must be completed in 14 minutes or less.
-If these tests are passed with the minimum requirements, a personal history questionnaire (PHQ) will be given.
-The next step is the oral board exam, which is a panel-style interview of five-to-eight questions.
-Lastly, a background check will be performed, after which successful candidates will attend the Police Academy.
+If all of these requirements are met, the first step to becoming a cop in San Jose is to complete an application online as well as a 180-question personal history questionnaire.
+If the applicant is accepted, he or she will be contacted by a recruiter to schedule a written and physical agility test.
+If these tests are passed with the minimum requirements, the next step is the oral board exam, which is a panel-style interview.
+Lastly, a background check will be performed, after which successful candidates will attend the San Jose Police Academy.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply now, find specific application information at the San Jose PD’s recruiting page.